Step 1: Intro to Security

 Getting started with Burstcoin, some things you should know . . .

 New Burstcoin accounts are secure by default (at the 64-bit level).
 Full security (at the 256-bit level) requires account activation on the blockchain with a public key.
 Some business and exchanges will not transfer coins to an account until it has been activated.
 Activation is automatic with an account’s first outgoing transaction.
-If you are just getting started, you will need to secure a very small amount of Burstcoin in order to make your first outgoing transaction.
+If you are just getting started, you will need to secure a small amount of Burstcoin to make your first outgoing transaction.
 This is easily accomplished by visiting one of the community provided Burstcoin faucets or by requesting the amount necessary on one of the Burstcoin related forums.
 This type of request is usual and encouraged.
 The first step, however, is to install a Burstcoin wallet and secure an account number.

 Ready to get started?